-Pre-Requisite(s): Senior and Honors status
+Pre-Requisite(s): Senior and Honors status This course is available to any Honors student

 This course is available to any Honors student who is in a program that doesn't include a formal capstone or senior research course.
 It is also available to Honors students who want or need to receive credit for Honors research done beyond the requirements of their major.